 Payment will be made after the event on submission of the report.

 Applications will be restricted to EuroSLA members in good standing in the year in which the application is made in respect of a workshop to take place in Europe should take place in Europe prior to July 2025.

 Previous recipients cannot apply in the two immediate rounds following the award of their grant.
-The event must include active participation by a number of researchers, with an international dimension; one-off guest lectures, or events which are primarily lecture-style, or locally-focused, are excluded.
+The event must include active participation by a number of researchers of international impact; one-off guest lectures, or events which are primarily lecture-style, or locally-focused, are excluded.
 Applications in support of workshops hosted by other learned associations are not eligible.
 Acknowledgement of the funding support received from EuroSLA must be made in the workshop materials, website and any resulting publications.

 Late or incomplete applications received after the deadline will not be considered.